rdatools/rdaensemble/README.md

 except they also include the energy of the plan.
 The metric names are descriptive.

-There is also a companion JSON file with metadata about the scores.
+When a scores CSV file is produced, a companion JSON file with metadata about the scoring is also generated.

 ## Naming Conventions